goshopbuilder/goshopbuilder.github.io/README.md

 # Privacy Policy

 **Effective Date:** June 22, 2026
-**App:** The Climbing Journal
+**App:** The Climber's Journal

 ## Overview

-The Climbing Journal ("the app", "we", "our") is designed with your privacy as a top priority.
+The Climber's Journal ("the app", "we", "our") is designed with your privacy as a top priority.
 This privacy policy explains what information the app does — and does not — collect when you use it.

 **In short: we do not collect, store, transmit, or share any of your personal information.**